Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-Your caregiver will examine your shoulder and ask about your injury or activities.
+Your healthcare provider will examine your shoulder and ask about your injury or activities.
 You may need any of the following:

-- Blood tests: You may need blood drawn to check for infection.
-Caregivers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.
+- Blood tests may be done to check for infection.
+Healthcare providers may also check for other causes of your bursitis, such as rheumatoid arthritis.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
-An MRI may show tissue damage or arthritis.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, or MRI may show inflammation of your bursa, tissue damage, or arthritis.
+You may be given contrast liquid to help the tissues in your shoulder show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Fluid culture: Caregivers use a needle to drain fluid from your bursa.
+- A fluid culture may be done.
+Healthcare providers use a needle to drain fluid from your bursa.
 The fluid will be sent to a lab and tested for infection.
 Removal of bursa fluid may also help relieve your symptoms.

 How is shoulder bursitis treated?

-- Bursectomy: This is surgery to remove your bursa.
-It is only done when other treatments do not work.
+- A bursectomy is surgery to remove your bursa.
+It may done if other treatments do not work.

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice to help decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on your shoulder for 15 to 20 minutes, 3 to 4 times each day, as directed.
+Cover the bag with a towel before you place it on your shoulder.
+Apply ice for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Sleep position: Try to avoid lying on your injured shoulder.
+- Find a comfortable sleep position.
+Sleep on the side that is not injured.
 You may be more comfortable if you sleep on your stomach or back.

 How can I prevent shoulder bursitis?

-Always stretch and do warmup and cool-down exercises before and after you exercise.
+- Always warm up and stretch before you exercise.
 This will help loosen your muscles and decrease stress on your shoulder.
-Rest between workouts.
+Cool down after you exercise.